About Ash and Quill

 Surprisingly, I think Thomas pretty much stole my heart in this book.
 He’s not the most central character, but he’s so much deeper and more complex than the cheerful, brilliant engineer from the first book.
 Jess thinks he’s being all sneaky and Thomas surprises even him.
 So great!

 Definitely don’t start the series with this book.
 So much is happening and so many relationships have complicated history, you definitely want the benefit of the first two books before you pick this one up.
 No worries, though.
 They’re both totally worth it.
-You can read my review of book one, Ink and Bone here.
-My review of the second book, Paper and Fire is here.
+You can read my review of book one, INK AND BONE here.
+My review of the second book, PAPER AND FIRE is here.
+The next book, SMOKE AND IRON, comes out in summer of 2016.

 Santi and Wolfe (two men) are gay and in a relationship together.
 Khalila is from the Middle East.
 Dario is Spanish.